William Edwin Self

-William Edwin Self (June 21, 1921 – November 15, 2010) was an American television and feature film producer who began his career as an actor.
+William Edwin Self (June 21, 1921 – November 15, 2010) was an American television and film producer who began his career as an actor.

 Early life and education

 Self was born at Miami Valley Hospital in Dayton, Ohio.
 During his youth, he lived in Dayton, Akron, Chicago, and Milwaukee.
 He graduated from Dayton's Roosevelt High School in 1939.

 Self's father, Edwin Byron Self, worked as an Advertising Manager at the Dayton Rubber Manufacturing Company, Akron Rubber Company, Miller Brewing Company, and Joseph Schlitz Brewing Company.
 Edwin Self wrote a novel, Limbo City (1949), and at least three plays which opened on Broadway: Junk (1927) starring Sydney Greenstreet, Two Strange Women(1933), and The Distant City (1941).
 His play, The Lady and the Clown, starring Estelle Winwood, opened in 1944 at the Civic Theatre in Chicago with William Self playing a small part.
 Edwin and Elizabeth (Elsie) Fundus Self, a homemaker, had two children: William and Jean LaVerne Self (later Bright).

-From childhood, Self has had "enthusiasms," keen interests that started when he was young and had continued throughout his life.
+From childhood, Self had "enthusiasms," keen interests that started when he was young and had continued throughout his life.
 Some of these interests had resulted in important connections and personal friendships.
 Self's fascination with Rudolph Valentino, for example, began when he was only five years old and his sister took him to see The Son of the Sheik (1926).
 Self had said that because his sister told him that Valentino had just died, he expected to see the movie idol in his casket on screen.
 Valentino stayed in Self's mind.
 He saw all the movies and read all the books he could find.
 As an adult, he became friends with Valentino's personal manager, George Ullman; one of Valentino's best friends, Robert Florey; as well as with Valentino's brother, Alberto.

 It was also show business that led Self to become an accomplished tennis player.
 In 1932, age eleven, his parents took him to New York to see a Broadway production of Show Boat.
 Self's father pointed out tennis champion Bill Tilden in the lobby, telling him that Tilden was the greatest living tennis player.
 Self did not know anything about tennis, but he was impressed.
 He asked Tilden to sign his program.
 Back in Dayton, Self bought Tilden's book, Match Play and the Spin of the Ball, and talked his parents into purchasing him a tennis racket.
 With time, he would become runner-up in the Wisconsin Junior Tennis Championship, represent Wisconsin on the Junior Davis Cup team and, in 1945, win The Wisconsin State Men's Championship.
 Self played Varsity tennis at the University of Chicago and in his Senior Year was elected Captain of the team.
 When he came to Los Angeles in 1944, as an unknown and untried actor, his skill at tennis allowed him to make important contacts.
 He regularly played with Spencer Tracy, Katharine Hepburn, Charlie Chaplin, and Jack L. Warner, among other Hollywood notables.
 He also became friends with and played Bill Tilden.